Heart and Vascular Care

 Sharp HealthCare now offers a breakthrough treatment option for patients at risk for sudden cardiac arrest - the subcutaneous implantable cardioverter defibrillator (S-ICD).

-The S-ICD device received FDA approval in September 2012, and it is the world's first and only commercially available device of its kind.
+The S-ICD device is the world's first and only commercially available device of its kind.
 Sharp is the only medical provider in San Diego County to offer the treatment.

 The S-ICD system sits just below the skin and without the need for thin, insulated wires — known as electrodes or "leads" — to be placed in the heart.
 Instead, an electrode - located just under the skin near the chest bone - delivers a lifesaving jolt to the heart if it suddenly stops.
 The procedure to implant the device is less invasive than that for the traditional defibrillator implant.